SuperbTUM/real-time-ReID-tracking/README.md

 **ReID training**

 Although some checkpoints are available, you are still advised to train your Re-ID model with Market1501.
-Due to privacy issue, some datasets are no longer open to the public and not acceptable to the academy as well.
+Due to privacy issue, some datasets such as DukeMTMC are no longer open to the public and not acceptable to the academy as well.
 In the [reid](https://github.com/SuperbTUM/real-time-ReID-tracking/tree/main/reid) folder, you can see how we build the model as well train the model.
 There are a few versions of models.